Marti Stevens (educator)

 Marti Stevens (c.
 1939 – May 8, 1993) was an American educator and theater director.
 Born in Chicago, she spent 10 years as a professional director and actress on off-Broadway stages in New York City before relocating to the rural community of Cornville, Maine.
+She was posthumously inducted into the Maine Women's Hall of Fame in 1996.

-She developed adult education and literacy programs for high-school dropouts, teen parents, the disabled, prison inmates, and seniors.
+Stevens developed adult education and literacy programs for high-school dropouts, teen parents, the disabled, prison inmates, and seniors.
 She also taught composition at the university level.
 She created and directed an amateur theatre group, the Cornville Players, from 1974 to 1993, and founded an improvisational theatre group called Teens 'N Theater for high school students.
-She was posthumously inducted into the Maine Women's Hall of Fame in 1996.

 Early life and education

 Marti Stevens was born and raised in South Side, Chicago.
 Her parents were both musicians.
 She had one sister.
 She earned her bachelor's degree in journalism at the University of Missouri and her master's degree in education at City College of New York.